Should Your Child See a Doctor?

 MYTH.All fevers need to be treated with fever medicine.

 FACT.
-Fevers only need to be treated if they cause discomfort.
+Fevers only need to be treated if they cause discomfort (makes your child feel bad).
 Most fevers don't cause discomfort until they go above 102° or 103° F (39° or 39.5° C).

 MYTH.
 Without treatment, fevers will keep going higher.